MECLabTUDA/M3d-Cam/README.md

 [![PyPI version](https://badge.fury.io/py/medcam.svg)](https://badge.fury.io/py/medcam)
 ![Python package](https://github.com/MECLabTUDA/M3d-Cam/workflows/Python%20package/badge.svg)

-M3d-CAM is an easy to use Pytorch library that allows the generation of attention maps with multiple methods like Guided Backpropagation, Grad-Cam, Guided Grad-Cam and Grad-Cam++. <br/>
+M3d-CAM is an easy to use Pytorch library that allows the generation of **3D/ 2D attention maps** for both **classification and segmentation** with multiple methods such as Guided Backpropagation, Grad-Cam, Guided Grad-Cam and Grad-Cam++. <br/>
 All you need to add to your project is a **single line of code**: <br/>
 ```python